 A Distant Front in the Cold War reveals West Africa as a significant site of Cold War conflict in the late 1950s and early 1960s.
-Although the region avoided the extreme tensions of the standoff in Eastern Europe or in the Cuban missile crisis, it nevertheless offers a vivid example of political, economic, and propagandistic rivalry between the US and the USSR.
-Mazov presents evidence from previously inaccessible documents in Russian and U.S. archives, as well as an international sampling of recent scholarly works.
+Although the region voided the extreme tensions of the standoff in Eastern Europe or in the Cuban missile crisis, it nevertheless offers a vivid example of political, economic, and propagandistic rivalry between the US and the USSR.
+Mazov presents evidence from previously inaccessible or unknown documents in Russian and US archives, as well as an international sampling of recent scholarly works.

 Sergey Mazov is a professor and chief research fellow at the Institute of World History, Russian Academy of Sciences, in Moscow.

 2. Achievements and Failures in the “Year of Africa,” 1960

 4. The Struggle for the Soul of the West African Elite,1963–1964

 “The reader interested in a balanced and well-grounded history of the early days of the Soviet-U.S. competition for presence and influence in Africa will find Mazov’s treatment of the issue illuminating.
 A Distant Front in the Cold War is likely to remain the definitive work on Soviet policy in the early years of that competition until the day when the key Soviet archives that have never been opened to researchers (e.g., those of the Soviet Politburo, the Soviet state security organs and the Soviet military intelligence agency) are finally accessible.”—Roger E. Kanet, Journal of Cold War Studies